Cajvana

 Cajvana (Keschwana) is a town in Suceava County, northeastern Romania.
-It is situated in the historical region of Bukovina.
+It is situated in the historical regions of Bukovina and Western Moldavia.
 Cajvana is the twelfth-largest urban settlement in the county, with a population of 9,139 inhabitants, according to the 2021 census.
 It was declared a town in 2004, along with seven other localities in Suceava County.
 One village, Codru, is administered by the town.

 Cajvana is located at a distance of 36 km away from Suceava, the county capital.
 The town is known for its legendary oak tree, which dates from the time of Moldavian ruler Stephen the Great (1457–1504).
 Despite being a town, Cajvana has a rural aspect and the main occupation of the inhabitants is agriculture.
 The locality was severely affected by the European floods in 2005.

+Administration and local politics

+Town council

+The town's current local council has the following political composition, according to the results of the 2024 Romanian local elections: